acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

 I really wanted to get back to my main project, but now my interest was piqued.
 Could I _prove_ that this was just rounding errors on floating point math?

-To start with, I confirmed that both the outputs had 1000 distinct values, that seems normal.
+To start with, I confirmed that both the outputs each had 1000 distinct values, that seems normal.
 Now, how many different residual values were there?

 ```python
 >>>len(residuals)